mitchellwrosen/mit/README.md

   - `mit` prepares a commit interactively with `git commit --patch`.
 (Note that this commit may be aborted by staging no changes, or providing an empty commit message).
-  - Whether or not the commit was aborted, if any conflicts were observed while synchronizing with `origin/feature`, `mit` performs a follow-up merge, which will fail.
-  - `mit` _commits the conflicting merge bubble as-is_, noting which files are in conflict, to report later.
+  - Whether or not the commit was aborted, if any conflicts were observed while synchronizing with `origin/feature`, `mit` performs a follow-up merge, which will fail. `mit` _commits the conflicting merge bubble as-is_, noting which files are in conflict.
 This is done so a subsequent commit can clearly show how the conflicts were resolved, possibly after publishing the broken commit so the conflicts can be resolved collaboratively. `git`, by contrast, encourages the developer to resolve conflicts alone, and worse, does not provide a convenient mechanism for other developers to witness how exactly the conflicts were resolved.
-  - `mit` attempts to push `feature` to `origin/feature` if there were no conflicts (because otherwise the local repository's latest commit is a merge bubble with conflict markers), the initial fetch did not fail (indicating the user is probably offline), and there is at least one commit reachable by `feature` but not `origin/feature` (either recorded previously, or just now - but recall that the current commit may have been aborted).
+  - `mit` attempts to push `feature` to `origin/feature` if the initial fetch did not fail (indicating the user is probably offline), there were no merge conflicts (because otherwise the local repository's latest commit is a merge bubble with conflict markers), there were either no conflicts due to the uncommitted changes, or if there were, the current commit was aborted, and there is at least one commit reachable by `feature` but not `origin/feature` (possibly recorded previously while offline, or by raw `git`, etc.)
   - `mit` determines whether all of the above can be undone with a `mit undo`, and if so, records some undo metadata in a file in the `.git` directory.
   - `mit` provides a summary of what just occurred, indicating which previously unseen commits from `origin/feature`